top of page

 Typography

 The text is set in Avenir and Avenir Light.
 This is a font that is both elegant and readable.
-The majority of all paragraph text is set in 20px (at desktop screen size).
-The minimum standard for legibility has shifted from 12px to 16px, and now 20px is increasingly common.
-I think 20px is more readable.
+The majority of all paragraph text is set in 20 (at desktop screen size).
+I think 20 is more readable than 16.
 I’ve also gone out of my way to ensure 50–100 characters per line, following Mary Dyson’s research on optimal line length and reading speed (2004).

 Colour